 "Amy, I" by Jack's Mannequin, Tuesday, November 29, 2022 (repost)

 I CAN HEAR YOUR BARE FEET ON MY BEDROOM FLOOR.
-A Tennessee winter is cold, especially to a Southern Californian.
+A Tennessee winter is cold, especially for a Southern Californian.
 While I've never spent any time in Nashville, Chattanooga got pretty damn cold.
 And I'm from New York.
-There's not always much snow, but the wind from the open spaces leave a bitter feeling in the bones.
-I don't remember feeling that cold in New York even when there was five feet of snow on the ground.
+There's not always much snow, but the wind from the open spaces leaves a bitter feeling in the bones.
+I don't remember feeling that cold in New York even when there were five feet of snow on the ground.
 Just keep the fire burning.
 Just keep the path to the woodshed plowed.
-Just dress in snowpants, boots, and several layers.
+Just dress in snow pants, boots, and several layers.
 In the South, we don't do that.
 A leather jacket and a scarf will do, maybe a beanie.
-The lyrics of "Amy, I" made me think about something tragic happening, when I first listened to the lyrics.
+The lyrics of "Amy, I" made me think about something tragic happening when I first listened to the lyrics.
 Did Amy die by falling into the lake?
 McMahon, however, writes this song as a metaphor for coldness between two people.
-The title "Amy, I" is a trailing off expression.
+The title "Amy, I" is a trailing-off expression.
 Is the speaker sorry?
 What is he trying to say?
 What is preventing him from saying it?
 On December 1, the winter is just around the corner.
 There's a lot of uncertainty I'm facing with the coming year, and we all need something or someone to hold onto.
 We need someone to hold onto us.
-Otherwise, we plunge into lake that's cracking under our feet.
+Otherwise, we plunge into a lake that's cracking under our feet.

 Comments